 - 2 pounds (1 kilogram) potatoes

 Rinse beans and remove any debris.
 Put beans in a pot and cover with water.
 Soak overnight.

 Peel and cut potatoes into small pieces (1-inch squares).

 Place two large pots on the stove, each with about 2 cups of water.
-Put the bones, beans and a pinch of salt and bring to a slow boil.
+In one pot, put in the bones, beans, and a pinch of salt and bring to a slow boil.

 When the beans are half cooked (30 to 60 minutes depending on the type of beans), remove the bones and add the pieces of potato and continue to simmer.